-I fear I may have forgotten some here (i.e., Muir, Whitman, Dillard), since I am absent-minded, careless and disorganized.
+I fear I may have dropped some here through the memory hole (i.e., Muir, Whitman, Dillard), since I am absent-minded, careless and disorganized.
 Actually, make that unorganized; disorganized suggests some semblance of order.

 Ultimately, we’re fortunate we’re free to read what we want.
 (Most us hominids, anyway.)
 But truth be told, I envy the animals, who’ve got even better things to do.